benjaminpope/mtv/notebooks/README.md

 `paper_version.py` - reads in all of the data and analyses it with `stella`

-`paper_simultaneous.py` - does simultaneous plots, loads flare predictions just from paper_version.py
+`paper_simultaneous.py` - does simultaneous plots, loads flare predictions just from `paper_version.py`.

+`collect_paper.py` - generate tables from files produced in `paper_version.py`.

 `vetting_plots.py` - the output from `stella` includes many false positives.
 Generate plots in `results/simultaneous/vetting` to flag these by eye.
+Then run `collect_paper.py` again.

 ---------------